Sunday, January 8, 2012

-In 2011, according to data I have collected, police officers in the United States shot 1,146 people, killing 607.
-Since January 1, 2011, I have been using the internet to compile a national database of police involved shootings.
+In 2011, according to data I collected, police officers in the United States shot 1,146 people, killing 607.
+Between January 1, 2011 and January 1, 2012 I used the Internet to compile a national database of police involved shootings.
 The term "police involved shooting" pertains to law enforcement officers who, in the line of duty, discharge their guns.
 When journalists and police administrators use the term, they include the shooting of animals and shots that miss their targets.
 My case files only include instances in which a person is either killed or wounded by police gunfire.
 My data also includes off-duty officers who discharged their weapons in law enforcement situations.
 They don't include, for example, officers using their firearms to resolve personal disputes.

 I collected this data myself because the U.S. Government doesn't.
 There is no national database dedicated to police involved shootings.
 Alan Maimon, in his article, "National Data on Shootings by Police Not Collected," published on November 28, 2011 in the "Las Vegas Review-Journal," wrote "The nation's leading law enforcement agency [FBI] collects vast amounts of information on crime nationwide, but missing from this clearinghouse are statistics on where, how often, and under what circumstances police use deadly force.
 In fact, no one anywhere comprehensively tracks the most significant act police can do in the line of duty: take a life."